-Heat build-up testing: characterization and self-heating prediction in rubber material
+Heat build-up testing: Characterization and self-heating prediction in rubber material

 05 Mar 2026